 These suggested management practices will help you care for your St. Augustinegrass lawn throughout the year.
-Since location, terrain, soil type and condition, age of lawn, previous lawn care, and other factors affect turf performance, adjust these practices and dates to suit your home lawn.
+Location, terrain, soil type and condition, age of lawn, previous lawn care, and other factors affect turf performance, so adjust the following management practices and dates to suit your particular lawn.

 March Through May

-Before greenup, remove dormant grass leaves by mowing to 21⁄2 inches with a rotary mower that has a newly sharpened blade.
-Maintain the lawn at 21⁄2 inches, mowing before it gets to 4 inches.
+Before green-up, remove dormant grass leaves by mowing to 21⁄2 inches with a rotary mower that has a newly sharpened blade.
+Maintain the lawn between 21⁄2 and 4 inches tall.
+The higher mowing height is usually more tolerant of shade and drought conditions.
 Leave clippings on the lawn.

-Apply 1⁄2 pound of nitrogen (N) per 1,000 square feet in May or 2 weeks after greenup, whichever is last.
-Use a complete (N-P-K) turf-grade fertilizer with a 3-1-2 or 4-1-2 ratio (12-4-8 or 16-4-8).
-Yellow appearance may indicate an iron deficiency.
-Spray iron (ferrous) sulfate (2 ounces in water per 1,000 square feet) or a chelated iron source to enhance color as needed.
-Submit a soil sample to determine nutrient requirements, if you haven’t already.
-Contact your county Extension agent for details.
-Apply lime if the soil-test report suggests it.
+It is best to submit a soil sample to determine nutrient requirements.
+Contact your local Extension center for details.
+Apply lime if the soil test report suggests it.
+Apply 1⁄2 pound of nitrogen (N) per 1,000 square feet in May or two weeks after green-up, whichever is latest.
+If you don’t have a soil test recommendation, use a complete (N-P-K) turf-grade fertilizer with a 3-1-2 or 4-1-2 ratio (12-4-8 or 16-4-8).
+Yellow grass may indicate an iron deficiency.
+Spray iron (ferrous) sulfate (2 ounces in 5 gallons of water per 1,000 square feet) or a chelated iron source to enhance color as needed.

-Actively growing St. Augustinegrass requires about 1 inch of water per week, all at once, if possible.
-If you don’t get enough rain, you will have to water.
+Actively growing St. Augustinegrass requires about 1 inch of water per week, either from rainfall or supplemental irrigation.
 Sandy soils often require more frequent watering (1⁄2 inch every third day).
-Proper irrigation may prevent or reduce pest and other problems.
+Proper irrigation may prevent or reduce pests and other problems.

-If crabgrass and goosegrass have been a problem, apply preemergence herbicides by the time dogwoods are in full bloom.
+If crabgrass and goosegrass have been a problem, apply preemergence herbicides in mid to late February.
 Control broadleaf weeds as necessary with postemergence herbicides.
-St. Augustinegrass is sensitive to certain herbicides (2,4-D and MSMA), so follow label directions and use caution.
+St. Augustinegrass is sensitive to certain herbicides (for example, 2,4-D ), so follow label directions and use caution.

-Control any white grubs.
-If drought symptoms or yellow spots occur in a sunny location, check for chinch bug activity.
+White grubs may be active at this time, but spring curative applications are not effective.
+Make note of areas with white grub activity and plan to apply a preventive application in the following spring or early summer.
+Specific timing will vary depending on white grub species, so plan to make an application when adult flight is at its peak.
+If drought symptoms or yellow spots occur in a sunny location, check for chinch bug activity (see the NC State Extension publication Chinch Bugs in Turf for specific recommendations).
 Push a coffee can (with both top and bottom removed) into the ground and fill it with water.
 Any chinch bugs present will float.
-Treat for chinch bugs if you have 20 or more chinch bugs per 1,000 square feet (see White Grub Control in Turf, AG-366, and Insect Management in Turf, AG-447, for more information).
+Treat for chinch bugs if you find 20 or more chinch bugs per 1,000 square feet.
+For more information about a variety of turf pests, see the NC State Extension publication Insect Management in Turf

 Heavy clay soils or heavily trafficked sections of lawn may benefit from aeration.
 If it is needed, aerate in late spring or early summer when the grass is actively growing and capable of recovery.

-Replant large bare areas in May (or when daytime temperatures are continually above 60°F) using plugs planted on 12-inch centers or sprigs space-planted at the rate of 11⁄2 bushels per 1,000 square feet.
-One square yard of turf pulled apart is equivalent to 1 bushel of sprigs.
+Replant large bare areas in May (or when daytime temperatures are continually above 60°F) using plugs planted on 12- to 24-inch centers or sprigs (with space between plants) at the rate of 11⁄2 bushels per 1,000 square feet.
+One square yard of turf pulled apart is equivalent to one bushel of sprigs.

 June Through August

-Apply 1⁄2 pound of nitrogen per 1,000 square feet in June and August and 1 pound of nitrogen in July.
+Apply 1⁄2 pound of N per 1,000 square feet in June and August and 1 pound of N in July.
 In the absence of a soil test, use a complete (N-P-K) fertilizer with a 3-1-2 or 4-1-2 ratio.

-If thatch was 3⁄4 inches thick last summer, mow grass to 21⁄2 inches and use a power rake with 3-inch blade spacing.
+If thatch was 3⁄4 inch thick last summer, mow grass to 21⁄2 inches tall and use a power rake with 3-inch blade spacing.

-Apply postemergence herbicides to control summer annual and perennial broadleaf weeds, such as knotweed, spurge, and lespedeza.
-Since St. Augustinegrass is sensitive to certain herbicides (2,4-D and MSMA), follow label directions and use with caution.
+Apply postemergence herbicides to control summer annual and perennial broadleaf weeds, such as prostrate knotweed (annual or short-lived perennial), spurge (annual), and lespedeza (perennial).
+Since St. Augustinegrass is sensitive to certain herbicides (2,4-D), follow label directions and use with caution.
 Do not apply herbicides unless weeds are actively growing and the lawn is not under drought stress.
 If crabgrass and goosegrass are present, make a note to apply a preemergence herbicide next spring.

 If drought symptoms or yellow spots occur in a sunny location, check for chinch bug activity.
 Push a coffee can (with both top and bottom removed) into the ground and fill it with water.
 Any chinch bugs present will float.
-Treat for chinch bugs if you have 20 or more chinch bugs per 1,000 square feet (see Insect Management in Turf, AG-447, for more information.)
+Treat for chinch bugs if you have 20 or more chinch bugs per 1,000 square feet.
+See the NC State Extension publication Chinch Bugs in Turf for specific recommendations.